KaushikDebdas/Children-Park-Graphics-Project/README.md

 # Children-Park-Graphics-Project
-This a computer graphics project designed with C++.
+This is a computer graphics project designed with C++.
 This project is like an children park where a child can enjoy some rides.
 Here are some features we will try to implement for this project.

 # Features